The words we use are important regardless of where we work and live, who we talk to and the industry we surround ourselves.

 The first step in this journey is the Spatial ‘Rosetta’ Stone.

-Landsat is the repetitive coverage of the earth surfaces, delivering images that depict a global perspective on natural changes and human impact.
+Landsat imagery is the result of the repetitive coverage of the earth surfaces; a series of images that depict a global perspective on natural changes and human impact.
 These images provide valuable scientific insight into; ecosystems, urban growth, food, water, human health, energy, disaster and its recovery and climate change.
 Landsat imagery has been accessible since the 1970s.
 It's worth watching this short clip.

 Big data is thrown around without much understanding of what it actually means.
 The general definition of big data usually is "extremely large data sets that are analysed through computation (computer number crunching) to reveal patterns, trends and association".
 And extremely large data sets are described in terabytes to give the evidence that the amount of data that requires modelling is massive.